Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions

-Judgment No. 28666/2024 from the Supreme Court fits into a line of jurisprudence of fundamental importance for inheritance law.
-It emphasizes that the status of heir can also be acquired through possession of assets, without the need for formal acceptance.
-Furthermore, it highlights the importance of building regularity in the context of the division of inherited assets.
-These principles represent a useful reference for legal practitioners and those managing similar situations.
+Judgment No. 28666/2024 by the Court of Cassation is part of a line of case law of fundamental importance for succession law.
+It emphasizes how the quality of heir can be acquired even through the possession of assets, without the need for formal acceptance.
+Furthermore, it highlights the importance of building regularity in the context of dividing inherited assets.
+These principles represent a useful reference for legal professionals and for those who find themselves managing similar situations.

 Bianucci Law Firm